kenchanLOL/MaskLicense/README.md

 *step3: generate train.txt and test.txt*

-**noticed that in last step, the darknet author defined the folder name of training as "obj" and that of testing as "test".** steps if u are using my code
+**noticed that the darknet author defined the folder name of training as "obj" and testing as "test".** steps if u are using my code
 ```python
 #test_gen.py